 How to Sit For The CMC Exam

-Before you sit down at the exam, you have to get approved.
+Before you sit down at the exam, you need to complete the application process to get approved to test.

 This means filling out the application on the AACN’s website (you’ll have to create an account first if you don’t already have one).
 Part of this application is providing the name and contact information of a colleague or manager who can verify your eligibility to sit for the CMC.